• HOME

 Here’s my ultimate insider’s guide to the digital nomad life in Tulum, Mexico!

-As a digital nomad in Tulum myself, I am guilty of the latter!
+As a former digital nomad in Tulum myself, I am guilty of the latter!

-Yep, Paul and I are very much digital nomads (in some sense).
-We travel and work in countries around the world and rely on wifi to earn an income online.
+As long-time nomads, Paul and I travel and work in countries around the world and rely on wifi to earn an income online.
 But we’re not your typical nomads, either.
 We truly enjoy immersing ourselves in places for longer periods of time.

 Disclaimer: This post contains affiliate links that may earn me a small commission should you decide to click through and make a valid purchase (at no extra cost to you).
 Thanks so much for your support!